NV Misdemeanors: Public Intoxication, Disturbing the Peace & Trespassing

 In Nevada, if a person is in a public place and unable to care for his/her health and safety or the health or safety of others, a police officer can intervene.
 The officer is supposed to take the individual to an alcohol treatment center; if the officer takes the person to jail, he/she can be held up to 48 hours.
 He/she is not placed under arrest, but rather taken into custody (Nev.
 Rev. Stat. ‘ 458.270).

-As a Las Vegas criminal defense lawyer, I have many effective defenses that could be used in your situation.
+Our Las Vegas criminal defense attorneys have many effective defenses that could be used in your situation.
 These may include some of the following:

 - You were not drunk nor acting drunk